HOW TO KEEP YOUR FOOTYSIMULATOR SIMULATION DATA SAFE FOR FUTURE REFERENCE

 whereas they were widely available at 3-1 against.
 Sweden duly won 3-0.

-ANALYSIS OF MATCH STATISTICS GENERATED BY FOOTYSIMULATOR
+HOW TO ANALYSE MATCH STATISTICS GENERATED BY FOOTYSIMULATOR

 In this example, there is a wealth of information from a variety of fictional saved games.